-This easy, hearty Split Pea and Ham Soup is a comforting meal you can make any night of the week!
-With smokey ham, simmered split peas, bacon and veggies- this soup goes great topped with croutons.
+This easy, hearty Split Pea and Ham Soup recipe is a comforting meal you can make any night of the week, on the stove or in the Crockpot!
+With smoked ham hock, simmered split peas, bacon and veggies- this soup goes great topped with homemade croutons!

 JUMP TO RECIPEThis site contains affiliate links to products.
 We may receive a commission for purchases made through these links.